rstyczynski/Crystal_IAM/README.md

 Attention!
 Do not modify rows above the header row.
 The logic assumes that the header starts at a specific row number and the data follows.
 While this is parameterized in the logic, there is no need to alter it.

 # How to model policy templates
-Crystal@AIM is based on trivial templates.
+Crystal@AIM is based on a trivial templates.
 Admin privileges for a file system looks the following:

 ```
 cat ./profiles/v0.2/file_system/admin